mendix/docs/content/appstore/app-services/invoice-processing.md

 5. Wait until your request is processed.
 It can take more than at least 15 minutes for the system to process your request.
 After your request is processed, you will receive an email that says the app service is ready to be used.
 6. Click the link in the email to go to the [My Subscriptions](/appstore/general/app-store-overview#my-subscriptions) page and log in there.
 This page shows all the products that you have trials for.
 7. Click **Invoice Processing** to open the [service management dashboard](/appstore/general/app-store-overview#service-management-dashboard).
-8. Follow the instructions in the [Creating Binding Keys](/app-store-overview#creating-binding-keys) section in the *Marketplace Overview* to create binding keys.
+8. Follow the instructions in the [Creating Binding Keys](/appstore/general/app-store-overview#creating-binding-keys) section in the *Marketplace Overview* to create binding keys.
 Save the keys somewhere safe.
 You need to use them later to [configure the keys](#configure-keys) in your app.

-#### 2.1.2 Subscribing to the App Service
+#### 2.1.2 Starting a Subscription

 1. Go to the [Invoice Processing](https://marketplace.mendix.com/link/component/118389) page in the marketplace.
 2. Click **Subscribe** to start a subscription.